CSCfi/rahti-user-guide/docs/introduction/service_description.md

 # Scope and description of the service

-The \env{SYSTEM_NAME} container cloud service is a cloud computing service.
+\env{SYSTEM_NAME} is a cloud computing service that allows Users to host applications and make them accessible over the web.
+The \env{SYSTEM_NAME}
+service is based on OKD, which is a distribution of Kubernetes.
 The
-\env{SYSTEM_NAME} service is based on OKD, which is a distribution of Kubernetes.
-The \env{SYSTEM_NAME} service allows its Users to run their own containerized applications on top of it.
-The \env{SYSTEM_NAME} service provides, but is not necessarily limited to, these resources:
+\env{SYSTEM_NAME} service provides, but is not necessarily limited to, these
+features:

 * Hosting of User Applications comprised of container instances and groups of container instances
 * Storage services
 * Virtual networks for connecting container instances
 * Load balancing of traffic to User Applications
+* An application catalog with templates for ready-to-use common applications
 * Features for replication, rolling updates, auto-recovery and auto-scaling of User Applications
 * Basic default domain name and TLS for hosted User Applications (under rahtiapp.fi)